 One difference between the cameras concerns the presence of an on-board flash.
 The 10D has one, while the S3 does not.
 While the built-in flash of the 10D is not very powerful, it can at times be useful as a fill-in light.

 The 10D writes its imaging data to Compact Flash cards, while the S3 uses Compact Flash or SDXC cards.
 The S3 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 10D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Leica S3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.